oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

   don't want to get flooded.
 * Only Facilitators and Participants can raise hands in Lucid, so set people's roles accordingly.
 Our convention has been:
-  * TC meetings: TC co-chairs and secreatry are facilitators
+  * TC meetings: TC co-chairs and Secretary are facilitators
-  * Working meetings: TC co-chairs and secreatry are facilitators; work product editors are made presenters for their portions of the agenda so they can edit them.
+  * Working meetings: TC co-chairs and Secretary are facilitators; work product editors are made presenters for their portions of the agenda so they can edit them.
-    * NOTE: Lucid only allows one presenter per agenda portion, so if there are multiple editors for a work product one should be identified as the presenter for any particular meeting.
+    * **NOTE:** Lucid only allows one presenter per agenda portion, so if there are multiple editors for a work product one should be identified as the presenter for any particular meeting.